 A remote is essential to navigating, launching, and streaming apps installed on your FireStick.
-Unfortunately, the volume function doesn’t always work as expected.
-Some issues that can lead to your FireStick remote not working include incorrect audio settings, the wrong HDMI port, and dead or weak batteries.
-Next, we explore these and other typical causes of FireStick remote volume not working and their solutions.
+However, the volume function doesn’t always work as expected.

 Read: How to Fix FireStick Remote Issues